 Table of Contents

-It’s hard to say which is the best documentary on psychedelics as there are so many choices out there!
-Whether they’re available on Netflix, Amazon Prime, Hulu, or Youtube, we’ve selected the 11 documentaries on mushrooms and psychedelics that we think are most useful for learning.
+It’s hard to say which is the best documentary on magic mushrooms and psychedelics… There are so many choices out there!
+If one of the most well-known ones is ‘How to Change Your Mind,’ there are also many others available on Netflix, Amazon Prime, Hulu, or Youtube.
+We’ve selected the 11 documentaries on mushrooms and psychedelics that we think are most useful for learning.
 Whether you’re a novice or an expert, our selection should contain some references that are likely to interest you.

 Directed by Louie Schwartzberg, Streaming on Netflix